Stephen-Rivera-XIII/discord-bot-starter/README.md

 6. Invite the bot to your Discord server and ensure it has the necessary permissions to read messages and assign roles.

-7. Users can now use the command `!!verifyEmail <email_address>` to verify their email address and receive the appropriate role.
+7. Users can now use the command `!!verifyEmail` to verify their email address and receive the appropriate role.

+* Entering `!!verifyEmail` triggers the bot to send the submitting user a DM, requesting an email addresss.

+* That email address is then checked against the Lifetime Member and Chivette lists.

+* The user is assigned the appropriate roles.

+* The user is told by the bot (in the DM) to return to the original channel to see what roles have been assigned.

+8. Users can now use the command `!!helpWithVerification` to populate a FAQ and walkthrough DM

+* The response for this behavior has placeholder copy at the moment

 ## Dependencies